What Can Copy Files from Google Drive Help Us?

 3. MultCloud allows you to set daily, weekly or monthly scheduled task before copying.
 You can use this feature to copy a folder or cloud of files from Google Drive to a certain folder or cloud periodically so as to achieve Cloud Backup.

-How to Copy Files in Google Drive in 2 Common Ways?
-Through Google Drive Website
+How to Copy Files in Google Drive through Google Drive Website in 2 Common Ways

 Although MultCloud is already very full-featured in copying files from Google Drive, you may still want to copy files through Google Drive website due to its rich features of editing online and sharing.
 Please follow the methods below to learn how to copy files through Google Drive website.

-Method 1: How to Copy Files from Google Drive by “Make a copy” and “Move to”?
+Method 1: How to Copy Files and Folders in Google Drive by “Make a copy” and “Move to”

 This method allows you to copy files through similar ways but bring about 3 different results: